-- Alternatively, have non-robotic follow up email, I mean you can use an auto-responder confirming receipt of message or email from them, but rather than a regular mechanized message, make them feel appreciated with just a small “thanks”.
+- Alternatively, have a non-robotic follow-up email, I mean you can use an auto-responder confirming receipt of a message or email from them, but rather than a regular mechanized message, make them feel appreciated with just a small “thanks”.

 - Make the email to be more conversational.
-Reassure them that they can get you via emails.
+Reassure them that they can get you via email.

 - Have in place an app or chat room, where all your customer queries, responses, communication with the customer care executives are visible to everyone in your team.

-Response to disillusioned customers: In any kind of business it is inevitable that you would get unhappy customers.
+In any kind of business, it is inevitable that you would get unhappy customers.
 Dealing with them can be quite tricky and challenging.
 Now the reasons that they are unhappy could be majorly two.
 One is those who end up with some problem or the other with your service or product.
-Such customers are normally frustrated, confounded and totally upset.
+Such customers are normally frustrated, confounded, and totally upset.

-- For these, let them know that you are listening to them and is sorry for the inconvenience, it may have caused.
+- For these, let them know that you are listening to them and are sorry for the inconvenience, it may have caused.

 - Give them the assurance that you will get back to them.